An Overview of Homeowners Insurance Coverage

 Your Independent Insurance Agent Will Help You Update Your Policy

-If this article raised some questions about your coverage I recommend you contact your independent insurance agent and share your concerns.
+If this article raised some questions about your homeowners insurance coverage needs I recommend you contact your independent insurance agent in Franklin, TN and share your concerns.
 They will be able to provide guidance on how to best update your existing policy, or direct you towards a carrier that is more suited to handle your situation.

-At Williams, we tend to the insurance needs of thousands of homeowners across Franklin and Middle Tennessee, so feel free to contact me if you’d like us to take care of yours as well.
+If you’re curious about how to shop for homeowners insurance, know that at Williams we tend to the insurance needs of thousands of homeowners across Franklin and Middle Tennessee, so feel free to contact me if you’d like us to help you out.